-Note also that as explained in Herschel Observers' Manual, parts of the sky do not change their orientation with respect to the array and therefore it is not possible to set the orientation of the map in certain directions (the ecliptic) as the array is only orientated in one way on the sky.
-The constraints on when the observation can be performed make scheduling and the use of Herschelless efficient, hence the observer will be charged 10 minutes observatory overheads (instead of 3 minutes) to compensate (see the Herschel Observers' Manual).
+Note also that, as explained in Herschel Observers' Manual, parts of the sky do not change their orientation with respect to the array and therefore it is not possible to set the orientation of the map in certain directions (the ecliptic) as the array has always the same orientation.
+The constraints on when the observation can be performed make scheduling and the use of Herschel less efficient, hence the observer will be charged 10 minutes observatory overheads (instead of 3 minutes) to compensate (see the Herschel Observers' Manual).